 When the police don’t have enough evidence to get a search warrant, they sometimes employ a procedure they have nicknamed “knock and talk” to investigate further.
-Courts have ruled that a police officer has the same right as an everyday citizen (for example, a Girl Scout selling cookies) to visit your house, knock on your front door, and ask to speak with you.
-Unfortunately, abuses of the “knock and talk” technique are now rampant.
+Courts have ruled that a police officer has the same right as an everyday citizen (for example, a girl scout selling cookies) to visit your house, knock on your front door, and ask to speak with you.
+Unfortunately, abuses of the “knock and talk” technique have become rampant.

 (People v.
-Radandt; People v.
-Frederick; People v.
-Van Doorne; ACLU Attorney Dan Korobkin; Cooperating Attorneys David Moran of U-M Law School and Christine Pagac; John Minock and Brad Hall of CDAM.)
+Frederick; ACLU Attorney Dan Korobkin; Cooperating Attorney David Moran of U-M Law School; co-counsel John Minock and Brad Hall of Criminal Defense Attorneys of Michigan.)